Drug Information

 Tumour lysis syndrome: Romidepsin, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may experience nausea, shortness of breath, cloudy urine, or joint pain.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.

 Pregnancy: This medication is expected to cause harm and possibly death to an unborn fetus and should not be used during pregnancy, based on the way that it works to treat cancer.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women who could become pregnant who are taking romidepsin should use an effective method of birth control such as condoms during treatment and for 8 weeks after stopping the medication.
+People who could become pregnant who are taking romidepsin should use an effective method of birth control such as condoms during treatment and for 8 weeks after stopping the medication.
 Romidepsin is likely to decrease the effectiveness of birth control pills and should not be used as the only form of birth control.

 Breast-feeding: It is not known if romidepsin passes into breast milk.
 Because there is a high likelihood of causing harm to a nursing infant if this medication does pass into breast milk, it is advisable that either breast-feeding be stopped or the medication not used.
 Talk to your doctor about the risks and benefits of breast-feeding.